Matrikas: Yoginis

 The Matrikas are included among the Yoginis, a group of sixty-four or eighty-one Tantric goddesses, in a tradition which treats the Yoginis as important deities, whereas another tradition, which views the Yoginis as cruel minor deities, considers them separate entities.
 In Sanskrit literature the Yoginis have been represented as the attendants or various manifestations of goddess Durga engaged in fighting with the demons Shumbha and Nishumbha, and the principal Yoginis are identified with the Matrikas.
 Other Yoginis are described as born from one or more Matrikas.
 The derivation of sixty-four Yoginis from eight Matrikas became a common tradition, by mid- 11th century.
 The Mandala (circle) and chakra of Yoginis were used alternatively.
 The eighty-one Yoginis evolve from a group of nine Matrikas, instead of seven or eight.
-The Saptamatrika (Brahmi, Maheshvari, Kumari, Vaishnavi, Varahi, Indrani and Chamunda) joined by Chandika and Mahalakshmi form the nine Matrika cluster.
+The Saptamatrika (Brahmani, Maheshvari, Kaumari, Vaishnavi, Varahi, Indrani, Chamunda) joined by Chandi and Mahalakshmi form the nine Matrikas cluster.
 Each Matrika is considered to be a Yogini and is associated with eight other Yoginis resulting in the troupe of eighty-one (nine times nine); there is an 81-Yogini temple at Bhedaghat in Madhya Pradesh.
 Thus, Yoginis are considered as manifestations or daughters of the Matrikas.

 The yoginis also occupy an important place in Tantra, with 64-Yogini temples across India including the well-preserved ones at Ranipur-Jharial and Hirapur in Odisha.
-The rise of the Yogini cult is analogous to the rise of the Matrikas' cult.
-Bhattacharyya sums it this way: "The growing importance of Shaktism [of the matrikas and yoginis in the first millennium CE] brought them into greater prominence and distributed their cult far and wide. [...]
-The primitive Yogini cult was also revived on account of the increasing influenced of the cult of the Seven Mothers."
+The rise of the Yogini cult is analogous to the rise of the Matrikas's cult.
+Bhattacharyya sums it this way: "The growing importance of Shaktism (of the matrikas and yoginis in the first millennium CE) brought them into greater prominence and distributed their cult far and wide.
+The primitive Yogini cult was also revived on account of the increasing influences of the cult of the Seven Mothers."